Google sets sights on TVs, cars and watches, beyond mere smartphones

 At its annual developers' conference on Wednesday, the company said the first cars running Android Auto software for navigation, music and messaging will hit showrooms later this year.
 More than 40 auto companies had signed onto its software development alliance, but Google did not say which ones will actually build Android into their cars in 2014.

-Samsung (005930.KS) and LG (066570.KS) smartwatches running Android Wear, the version of Android tailored for wearable devices, go on sale later Wednesday.
+Samsung and LG smartwatches running Android Wear, the version of Android tailored for wearable devices, go on sale later Wednesday.

 And executives demonstrated how Android TV, reviving Google's foray into streaming video, aims to give viewers an easy interface through which to search for and display content.
 TV version of Android comes four years after Google’s first effort to enter the living room, via Google TV, failed to catch on with consumers.